rishi-raj-jain/rate-limiting-with-netlify-blobs/README.md

-# Rate Limiter built Netlify Blobs and Edge Functions
+# Rate Limiter built with Netlify Blobs and Edge Functions

 <a href="#introduction"><strong>Introduction</strong></a> · <a href="#author"><strong>Author</strong></a>
 <br/>